-A: Yes.
-We are credentialed with Aetna, Mountain Health Co-op, PacificSource Brightidea, Select Health, Blue Cross, United, and Medicaid.
-We also accept private pay clients.

 A: No. I would encourage you to see a child psychiatrist to determine if your child needs medication for mental health issues, and what kind.

-A: For heaven’s sake, if your child is throwing up or has a fever, please keep him home!
+A: If your child is throwing up or has a fever, please keep him home!
 I will gladly cancel a session for no additional fee for that reason!
 However, please keep in mind that if this becomes a pattern, the cancellation policy will again go into effect and appropriateness of treatment at our clinic will be discussed.

 A: That is so great that your child has such a wonderful group of support from the family!
 In the initial appointment, although it is longer, I encourage only the immediate legal guardians/caregivers of the child to be present.
 This is for several reasons–one being that there may be too many cooks in the kitchen if more adults come and it can become overwhelming for everyone and difficult for me to get a clear picture of what the parent/caregiver actually concerned about.
 If there are individuals or organizations important for me to contact, they will be discussed and identified in session and I can contact them at another time, and only after a Release of Information is signed.
 Also, there is limited space in the waiting room and in my office, so keep that in mind as well.

-The owners of the page rewrote this as: